A Geometric Task-Space Port-Hamiltonian Formulation for Redundant Manipulators: IDA-PBC design for task equilibrium assignment and impedance shaping

 Using $\pi=\Lambda_t \dot{x}$, its time differentiation $ \dot \pi = \dot \Lambda_t \dot x+ \Lambda_t \ddot{x}$, we can rewrite \eqref{eq_task_ida} as:

-which represents the nonlinear closed-loop impedance dynamics (where the inertial, damping, and stiffness terms are displayed in sequence) at the task port of interest.
+which represents the nonlinear closed-loop impedance dynamics at the task port of interest.
 The part of the impedance that can be actively shaped by the proposed control design is the stiffness term, through the added potential $V_c(q)$.
 A clearer interpretation of the impedance behavior is obtained by linearizing (\ref{eq:impedanceclear}) around the task equilibrium $x^*$, characterized by the equilibrium state $z^*=(q^*,0,0)$ with a (non unique) $q^* \in f^{-1}(x^*)$, which is a minimum of $\bar{V}(q)$ as (\ref{eq:minimumassignment}) holds.
-Introducing the small perturbation variables
+Using (\ref{eq:minimumassignment}) and introducing the perturbation variables $\delta x=x-x^*\approx J(q^*)\delta q$ and its dynamically consistent inverse $\delta q=J^{\#}_M(q^{*})\delta x$, the first order approximation around $x^{*}$ of (\ref{eq:impedanceclear}) results in: